 The next day was the scholarship competition day!

 We set out early to make the long drive to the university and got there with plenty of time to spare.
-As we entered the building where most of the competition would take place, I couldn’t help but notice the major lack of students wearing dress clothes.
+As we entered the building where most of the competition would take place, I couldn’t help but notice the significant lack of students wearing dress clothes.

-What we saw were holey jeans, very short skirts, ratty school hoodies, and lots of t-shirts.
+What we saw were holey jeans, very short skirts, ratty school hoodies, and lots of T-shirts.

 My heart sank a little, but I held fast to the knowledge that dressing for success is an important skill and that first impressions are very important in all walks of life.

-My husband and I sat beside our frustrated and a rather cranky son and heard him grumble again about how NO ONE else was dressed up.
+My husband and I sat beside our frustrated and rather cranky son and heard him grumble again about how NO ONE else was dressed up.
 We then started looking around very carefully and spotted two boys professionally dressed in shirts and ties and a few girls looking very nice in conservative dresses.

 I absolutely love my teenager, but needed a few minutes away from the daggers that his eyes were throwing my way and walked over to look at a table set up with university information.

-Standing there by the table was the admissions representative that had given the presentation the first time we had visited the college a few months prior.
+Standing there by the table was the admissions representative who had given the presentation the first time we had visited the college a few months prior.
 I couldn’t help but confess to him that my son was upset with me and my husband about our request for him to wear his nice clothes for the competition.

 He shared with me these words (to the best of my memory),